-For preschool and pre-kindergarten, we currently have full- and part-time options for children ages two and a half through five.
-The philosophy is based primarily on principles of Democratic Education, Humane Education, and Reggio Emilia.
-There is a maximum student to teacher ratio of 7 to 1, plus close director involvement.
-See below for more details or attend one of our Information Sessions to tour the school and ask questions.
+For preschool and pre-kindergarten, we have full- and part-time options for children ages two and a half through five.
+There is a maximum student to teacher ratio of 7 to 1, offering individualized attention daily.
+See below for more details, check out the Philosophy Overview page, and attend one of our Informational Tours to get additional questions answered.

 Environment & Materials in the Preschool

 Each group is assigned one or two advisor teachers.
 The advisor teacher will be the parents' first point of contact for questions and concerns about their child.
 However, we do have a co-teaching environment which allows all teachers and children to get to know one another.
 Again this helps us to feel much like a family, where teachers constantly model cooperative communication.

 Children in any age group may attend half-days or full-days for any consistent number of days each week, with a minimum of 2 half-days.
 Parents may select their days at registration time.
 Please note that children must be 2 1/2 on the day that they start, and we do NOT require that they be potty-trained.

 These times are flexible and change as needed, depending on the group’s interests and the flow of the particular day, but this can give you an idea of what a day is like:

 ~8:00 (about 1 hour) Free Play - For those children arriving early, this is a time for free play with others or individually or small group work with a teacher.

 ~8:50-9:20 (about 30 minutes) Children Arrive and We Greet Each Other - We offer a fairly long drop-off window because we understand that it is very difficult to arrive exactly on time with small children.
 We also want to have ample opportunity to welcome each child individually and ensure a smooth transition.
 We will work with you to find a consistent drop-off routine that works for you and your child.